KAZABANA/EEGMatch/README.md

 * After modify setting (path, etc), just run the main function in the implementation_EEGMatch.py
 # Acknowledgement
 * The implementation code of domain adversarial training is bulit on the [dalib](https://dalib.readthedocs.io/en/latest/index.html) code base

+# Citation
+@misc{zhou2023eegmatch,
+      title={EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition}, author={Rushuang Zhou and Weishan Ye and Zhiguo Zhang and Yanyang Luo and Li Zhang and Linling Li and Gan Huang and Yining Dong and Yuan-Ting Zhang and Zhen Liang}, year={2023},
+      eprint={2304.06496},
+      archivePrefix={arXiv},
+      primaryClass={eess.SP}
+}